This post was last updated on November 4th, 2020 at 05:06 pm

 Remember the methods I showed to identify main problems/pain experienced by your target audience?
 Its time use it.

-But if you’ve forgotten, go back to customer research and reread it.
+But if you’ve forgotten, go back to customer research and reread it, helps you nail your Facebook ads in Kenya.

 Frustrated with cash flow in your business?